webeweb/jquery-datatables-bundle/README.md

         - "responsive"
 ```

-> IMPORTANT NOTICE: For use with Bootstrap 4, replace '3' by '4' into wbw_bootstrap.version and
+> IMPORTANT NOTICE: For use with Bootstrap 4 or 5, replace '3' by version number
+> into wbw_bootstrap.version and append the number number at 'bootstrap' into
-> 'bootstrap' by 'bootstrap4' into wbw_jquery_datatables theme.
+> wbw_jquery_datatables theme.

 Add the bundle routing in the `app/config/routing.yml` file of your project: